6 Valve VHF/FM Pulse Counting Tuner Using Safe 25 Volt DC HT Line

 Step 6.
 Wiring Up The Main Tuner

 If you have followed all the above procedures correctly you can now go ahead with wiring the main FM Tuner.
-If you are familiar with the testing and setting up my Transistor FM Superhet Receiver design, unfortunately you can't with this valve design test each stage as you build like you could with that design.
-The reason being it means reinserting the valves several times which may weaken the glass structure around the pins due to stress and the electrolytic capacitors may hold a charge in which you may encounter not so much of a shock at this low voltage but a few sparks if you accidently short these components to ground.
+If you are familiar with the testing and setting up my Transistor Pulse Counting FM Receiver design, unfortunately you can't with this valve design test each stage as you build like you could with that design.
+The reason being it means reinserting the valves several times which may weaken the glass structure around the pins due to stress and the electrolytic capacitors may hold a charge in which you may encounter not so much of a shock at this low voltage but a few sparks if you accidentally short these components to ground.

 1. Please refer to pictures 5, 6 and 7 for the complete circuit and wiring diagram of this receiver and the Components List Of 6 Valve VHF/FM Tuner